Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-Body color of the Smallmouth Buffalo is bluish-gray dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
-The body is compressed, and the back is elevated giving a humpbacked appearance.
-The mouth is small, sub-terminal, nearly horizontal and protracts distinctly downward.
+Body color is bluish-gray dorsally blending into silvery blue sides, fading into white or yellowish on the belly.
+The body is compressed, and the back is elevated giving a humpbacked look.
+The mouth is small, sub-terminal, nearly horizontal and extends distinctly downward.
 The head is small and compressed with thick strongly-grooved lips.
 The lateral line is complete with 36 to 38 large scales.
 The dorsal fin is sickle-shaped with 26 to 31 fin rays.

-The Smallmouth Buffalo is abundant and widely distributed throughout the Mississippi and Missouri Rivers.
-It is less often collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux rivers.
-The Smallmouth Buffalo is occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.
+Abundant and widely distributed throughout the Mississippi and Missouri Rivers.
+Less often collected in the large tributaries of these rivers, including the Des Moines, Cedar, Iowa and Big Sioux rivers.
+Occasionally taken in Iowa’s natural lakes, especially East and West Okoboji and Spirit Lakes.

 Smallmouth Buffalo are opportunistic feeders that eat a variety of food items from season to season.
 Stomach content samples show that it is mainly a bottom feeder foraging on a variety of aquatic insect larvae, attached algae, detritus and zooplankton.